Sam-Dragon/interview/java-questions/star-questions.md

 4. Can we pass any other custom interface similar to runnable interface to Thread class for instantiating ? <br>
    A. No, as thread class accepts Runnable interaface only but u can pass directly lamda expression for excecution

 #.
-Difference b/w Out Of Memory error raised by pemgen or by heap space [Variation in JDK versions]
+Difference b/w Out Of Memory error raised by pemgen or by heap space [Variation in JDK versions] <br>
    A.